falcosecurity/falco-website/content/en/docs/install-operate/running/index.md

 {{% pageinfo color="primary" %}}

+Since Falco 0.38.0, its docker images will automatically select the best possible driver for your node; wherever it is supported, the algorithm will try to use the `modern_ebpf` driver, falling back at other drivers in case it is not.
-Even using container images, Falco needs kernel headers installed on the host as prerequisite to correctly build the driver (the [kernel module](/docs/event-sources/drivers/#kernel-module) or the [eBPF probe](/docs/event-sources/drivers/#ebpf-probe)) on the fly.
+Luckily enough, you won't even need to install kernel headers, since falcoctl driver-loader is now also capable of trying to automatically fetch required kernel headers for distros supported by [driverkit](https://github.com/falcosecurity/driverkit) as prerequisite to correctly build the driver (the [kernel module](/docs/event-sources/drivers/#kernel-module) or the [eBPF probe](/docs/event-sources/drivers/#ebpf-probe)) on the fly.

+If you need to install kernel headers on the host because falcoctl driver-loader is failing to fetch them automatically, please follow instructions under the [Install section](/docs/getting-started/installation).
 This step is not needed when a prebuilt driver is already available.

-You can find instructions on how to install the kernel headers for your system under the [Install section](/docs/getting-started/installation).

 {{% /pageinfo %}}